22940dev/tools-resources-snips/readme.md

 # [My Extended Brain 🌿](https://epictools.dev/)

-This is currently an extension of [my wiki](https://wiki.nikitavoloboev.xyz).
+This currently an extension of [my wiki](https://wiki.nikitavoloboev.xyz).
 A place where I keep snippets of code/notes/config.
 As well as a place for deep thinking and connecting knowledge in meaningful ways.
 All done with a goal to create a digital version of my brain that I can seamlessly query and gain insight from.

 It's using [Dendron](https://dendron.so) to make that happen.